 [Institution Identifier] LEI-code of the entity.
 In the absence of a LEI, the ECB MFI ID of the entity for use in RIAD should be used.
 In absence of both such identifiers, a local identifier shall be used (please contact the NRA for this).
-For templates covering a country (MS CFT), the LEI code of the EU ultimate parent undertaking (or central body for cooperative banking groups) should be used.
-[Country of Incorporation] ISO code for the country of incorporation (2 digits).
-For MS CFTs, the ISO code of the country on which consolidation is applied.
-[Level of Consolidation] Consolidating: CONS; Individual: IND; Resolution group: RES; Consolidating all the activities of entities in a given country in which the banking group operates: MS (and not CONS, except if this is the top consolidating level).
-See also under 2.1 Definitions G.5 Level of consolidation [Time Stamp] Date at which file was created (YYYYMMDD)
+For templates covering a country (MS CFTs), the LEI code of the EU ultimate parent undertaking (or central body for cooperative banking groups) should be used.
+ISO code for the country of incorporation (2 digits). or Activities] ✓ For MS CFTs , the ISO code of the country for which the or Activities] information is reported. ✓ In case of separate reporting for branches : country in which the branch is located.
+Note that this should be the same information as in G.4 in the template.
+Level of Consolidation or ✓ MS : Aggregating all the activities of entities in a given Aggregation] country in which the banking group is active (in line with Commission Implementing Regulation (EU) 2018/1624).
+See also under 2.1 Definitions G.5 Level of aggregation ✓ CONS : Consolidated/Aggregated at the level of the entity for which the report is submitted; ✓ IND : Individual, at the level of the entity for which the report is submitted; ✓ RES: Consolidating/aggregating all the activities of the Resolution group, as defined and communicated by Resolution Authorities [Time Stamp] Date at which file was created (YYYYMMDD)